PDBeurope/ner_for_protein_structures/README.md

 ## Downloading models

-The different available models, their performance stats and download links are given in section :ref:`models`.
+The different available models, their performance stats and download links are given in section "Models" of the documentation.
 Huggingface supports git and all models can simply be downloaded through "git clone", see example below.

 ```bash